giofontana/argocd-ocp/README.md

 oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:openshift-gitops:openshift-gitops-argocd-application-controller
 ```

-> **_NOTE:_** To use the bash scripts you should login to the cluster with a cluster-admin user and also have ArgoCD installed on openshift-gitops namespace.
+> **_NOTE:_** To use the bash scripts you should login to the cluster with a cluster-admin user and also have ArgoCD installed and running on openshift-gitops namespace.

 ----